-In the consumption dataset, each account holder is linked to a consumer care center (CCC).
+In the consumption dataset, each account is linked to a consumer care center (CCC).
 These centers are the local administrative offices for WBSEDCL, in charge of billing.
-I geo-locate each of these 510 CCCs and situate them within their respective legislative assemblies, ending up with 2-3 CCCs per assembly area.
-Through their CCCs, therefore, all account holders under WBSEDCL are assigned to a particular legislative assembly and I use this setup to run an RD analysis.
+I geolocate each of these 510 CCCs and situate them within their respective legislative assemblies, resulting in 2-3 CCCs per assembly area.
+Through their CCCs, therefore, all account holders under WBSEDCL are assigned to a particular legislative assembly.
 I hypothesize that if politicians wanted to indirectly subsidize their voter base, they would do so by influencing the local CCCs within their jurisdiction.
-One possible channel through which they may operate is to selectively not enforce local contactors in charge of meter readings to record observations regularly.
+One possible channel through which they may operate is to selectively not enforce local contractors in charge of meter readings to record observations regularly.
 Rains and Abraham (2018) identify this as a vulnerability in bill collections due to low incentives of contractors collecting consumption meter readings.
 Not having regular meter readings allows local billing centers to make their own imputations of consumption, and could be made lower to appease the local MLA.